 Other Services of the Managing Director

-The managing director’s skills are available for non-core MFF tasks when time permits.
-Use of the director’s time is charged at salary plus fringe for all work unrelated to MFF core duties.
-MFF supplies and materials used for non-core tasks are invoiced at actual cost.
+The managing director’s skills are available for secondary MFF tasks when time permits.
+Use of the director’s time is charged at salary plus fringe for all work unrelated to MFF primary duties.
+MFF supplies and materials used for secondary tasks are invoiced at actual cost.

 New faculty and candidate faculty sponsors are encouraged to arrange an orientation tour to see if capabilities match faculty focus areas.
 They can also request proposal preparation assistance, including budgeting, when research directly involves MFF.

 User Focus Areas

 MFF instruments have fairly general capabilities for micro- and nano-scaled research.
 If you do not find the research tools in MFF suitable for your research, please review other shared facilities at Michigan Tech.
 The University is committed to providing critical support for research activity.